shazow/shazow.net/content/everything/checklist-for-considering-job-offers/index.md

 date = "2011-12-30 17:38:28 -0800"
 +++

-# Considering job offers?
-A checklist in alphabetical order

 ![Celebrating your job offer](checklist-for-considering-job-offers.ballpit.jpg)

 Every offer you get will include some details and omit others.
 To perform a